News

 "Rick and Morty: The Anime" premiered on August 16, 2024, as a bold attempt to reimagine the sci-fi comedy through the lens of Japanese animation.
 The 10-episode series blends Toonami-style action with Adult Swim’s philosophical edge, but critics and fans agree the execution missed the mark.

-Despite intriguing multiverse elements and new characters like Elle — Morty’s overpowered love interest — the series was criticized for incoherent storytelling and repetitive dialogue.
+Despite intriguing multiverse elements and new characters like Elle — Morty’s overpowered love interest — the series was criticised for incoherent storytelling and repetitive dialogue.
 Episodes jump through timelines without context, and plot threads involving characters like Frank and Mullet Rick fade without resolution.
 The lack of emotional nuance in the English dub, produced by Sentai Filmworks, drew particular ire from long-time viewers.

-One Jerry-focused episode teased action potential but was dragged down by choppy animation, first previewed in a much-criticized promo clip.
+One Jerry-focused episode teased action potential but was dragged down by choppy animation, first previewed in a much-criticised promo clip.
 The animation quality, jagged character designs, and loss of the original show's humor left many disappointed.

 Currently holding a 2.9 on IMDb, the anime has become one of Adult Swim’s lowest-rated originals.
 While its experimental style was ambitious, many fans now hope future anime adaptations will better balance style, tone, and storytelling.